junzis/the-1090mhz-riddle/content/modes-ehs.rst

   MB:     message, Comm-B
   AP/DP:  address/parity or data/parity

 Except the DF, the first 32 bits does not contain useful information for decode the message.
-The exact definitions can be found in ICAO annex 10 (Aeronatutical Telecommunications).
+The exact definitions can be found in ICAO annex 10 (Aeronautical Telecommunications).

 Parity and ICAO address recovery
 --------------------------------

 Unlike ADS-B, the ICAO address is not broadcast along with the EHS messages.
-One would have to "decode" the ICAO address before decoding the message.
+We will have to "decode" the ICAO address before decoding other information, and ICAO is hidden in the message and checksum.

+Mode-S uses two types of parity checksum Address Parity (AP) and Data Parity (DP).
+Majority of the time Address Parity is used.

+Address Parity
+**************

-ICAO is hidden in the message and checksum.
-For DF 4, 5, 20, 21, message parity field is produced by XOR ICAO bits with the checksum of data bits from CRC, as following.
-So to recover the ICAO bits, simply reverse XOR process as following:
+For AP, message parity field is produced by XOR ICAO with message data CRC checksum.
+So, to recover the ICAO bits, simply reverse XOR process will work, shown as follows:

 ::